Call Center Workforce Management Guide

 Scheduling for a multi-site contact center.

-Accuracy suffers, leading inevitably to under- or over-staffing, which is detrimental to customers and staff, and it drains your organization financially.
 In light of the ever-growing complexity of multi-channel interactions and multi- skill requirements, even customer service centers with fewer than 100 seats will benefit greatly from an automated WFM solution.

-AI-driven WFM solutions precisely, conveniently, and rapidly match up agent skill sets to customer needs while taking agent work-time preferences into account.
+AI-driven WFM solutions precisely, conveniently, and rapidly matches agent skill sets to customer needs while taking agent work-time preferences into account.
+Intraday management tools help team leaders take control of their day, making minute adjustments at any interval.

 This is where an AI-fueled WFM solution comes into play, creating automated, optimized schedules that cover queues consistently and smoothly.

-Accurately calculating the long-term headcount and effectively scheduling the right agent at the right time cuts down tremendously on under- and over-staffing.
-Being able to honor the majority of staff work-time preferences and giving ample schedule notice heightens staff morale, lowers attrition rates, and produces overall improvements in the quantity and quality of customer interactions.
+Honoring the majority of staff work-time preferences and giving ample schedule notice heightens staff morale, lowers attrition rates, and produces overall improvements in the quantity and quality of customer interactions.

 With an automated WFM solution in place contact center managers can optimize their most valuable and most expensive resource: the agent staff.

-Shortcomings of Spreadsheets & Erlang C Tables
+Shortcomings of Spreadsheets

-Spreadsheets, though, are hard-pressed to meet the challenges of a modern contact center.
+Spreadsheets are hard-pressed to meet the challenges of a modern contact center.
 They can only assume a steady call rate and a zero abandonment rate; they frequently result in overstaffing; they only take single-skilled “standard” agents into account; they cannot consider priority-call schemes nor all-segmentation strategies, nor can they be applied when scheduling for multi- channel (e.g., e-mail, text, and chat) interactions.

 Schedule Adherence